MicrosoftDocs/biztalk-docs/biztalk/core/how-to-resolve-incomplete-activity-instances.md

 >  You can follow the same process to complete a continuation activity by replacing `ActivityID` with `ContinuationID`.
 >
 >  If the main trace has any active continuation traces, it remains active until the continuation traces are completed.

+## Remove incomplete instances
+You can also remove incomplete activity instances from the BAMPrimaryImport database using a custom SQL script.
+See [Remove incomplete activity instances](how-to-remove-incomplete-activity-instances.md) for a sample.

 ## See Also
  [Backing Up and Restoring BAM](../core/backing-up-and-restoring-bam.md)